-In November 2005, the Navy negotiated with Boeing for more favorable EPA terms, at a cost of Sector 1 to the Navy.
+In November 2005, the Navy negotiated with Boeing for more favorable EPA terms, at a cost of to the Navy.
 The Navy contracting officer issued a modification to the contract EPA clause, replacing the use of the ECI 3721 and average hourly earnings index, used for Northrop Grumman labor, with Boeing's FPRA and removed Northrop Grumman labor from the EPA baseline.
 The revised EPA clause was applicable to FY 2007 through FY 2009.
 The revised EPA clause stated that before calculating EPA adjustments for Boeing labor, the FPRA data must be normalized to exclude the impact of any accounting changes, mergers, acquisitions, divestitures, and realignments.
 According to the contracting officer, the intent of this language was to prevent Boeing from being able to directly influence the EPA liability calculations.

 As of March 2007, the Navy had paid Boeing \$94.9 million for the EPA liability for FY 2005 through FY 2007 labor.
-Under the settlement agreement, FY 2008 and FY 2009 were subject to a minimum bill of and and and a settlement for labor.
-Therefore, as a result of the settlement, the minimum Navy labor EPA bill would be a settlement.7 However, the contracting officer stated that in early 2007, when Boeing Integrated Defense Systems published its FPRA, the Navy learned that the FPRA had increased substantially, partially because Boeing changed the actuarial tables, which increased the projected level for its Pension Value Plan.
+Under the settlement agreement, FY 2008 and FY 2009 were subject to a minimum bill of and for labor.
+Therefore, as a result of the settlement, the minimum Navy labor EPA bill would be a settlement, the contracting officer stated that in early 2007, when Boeing Integrated Defense Systems published its FPRA, the Navy learned that the FPRA had increased substantially, partially because Boeing changed the actuarial tables, which increased the projected level for its Pension Value Plan.
 According to the contracting officer, DCAA did not consider this to be an accounting change; therefore, its effect was not excluded by the revised contract EPA language.

 The contracting officer stated that upon an initial review of the Boeing FY 2007 FPRA, he calculated a potential EPA required that any abnormal FPRA changes resulting from matters such as reorganization would require that the FPRA be normalized to ensure that those abnormal events did not affect the purpose of the FPRA.
 However, the contracting officer stated that the normalization of the FY 2007 FPRA was not in accordance with the contract.
 In the spring of 2007, Boeing offered to delay the calculation of the FY 2008 effect and to use the January 2008 FPRA to calculate the adjustment for FY 2008 and FY 2009.
 The contracting officer stated that and the contracting officer verbally accepted this offer.
-A and the contracting officer believed there would be no adjustment for either FY 2008 or FY 2009.